Valencian language: Media in Valencian

 Until its dissolution in November 2013, the public-service Ràdio Televisió Valenciana (RTVV) was the main broadcaster of radio and television in Valencian language.
 The Generalitat Valenciana constituted it in 1984 in order to guarantee the freedom of information of the Valencian people in their own language.
 It was reopened again in 2018 in the same location but under a different name, À Punt, and it is owned by À Punt Media, a group owned by the Generalitat Valenciana.
 The new television channel claims to be plural, informative and neutral for all of the Valencian population.
 It is bilingual, with a focus on the Valencian language.
 It is recognised as a regional TV channel.

 Prior to its dissolution, the administration of RTVV under the People's Party (PP) had been controversial due to accusations of ideological manipulation and lack of plurality.
 The news broadcast was accused of giving marginal coverage of the Valencia Metro derailment in 2006 and the indictment of President de la Generalitat Francisco Camps in the Gürtel scandal in 2009.
 Supervisors appointed by the PP were accused of sexual harassment.

 In face of an increasing debt due to excessive expenditure by the PP, RTVV announced in 2012 a plan to shed 70% of its labour.
 The plan was nullified on 5 November 2013 by the National Court after trade unions appealed against it.
 On that same day, the President de la Generalitat Alberto Fabra (also from PP) announced RTVV would be closed, claiming that reinstating the employees was untenable.
 On 27 November, the legislative assembly passed the dissolution of RTVV and employees organised to take control of the broadcast, starting a campaign against the PP. Nou TV's last broadcast ended abruptly when Spanish police pulled the plug at 12:19 on 29 November 2013.

-Having lost all revenues from advertisements and facing high costs from the termination of hundreds of contracts, critics question whether the closure of RTVV has improved the financial situation of the Generalitat, and point out to plans to benefit private-owned media.
-Currently, the availability of media in the Valencian language is extremely limited.
-All the other autonomous communities in Spain, including the monolingual ones, have public-service broadcasters, with the Valencian Community being the only exception despite being the fourth most populated.
+Having lost all revenues from advertisements and facing high costs from the termination of hundreds of contracts, critics questioned whether the closure of RTVV improved the financial situation of the Generalitat, and pointed out to plans to benefit private-owned media.
+At that point, the availability of media in the Valencian language was extremely limited.
+All the other autonomous communities in Spain, including the monolingual ones, had public-service broadcasters, with the Valencian Community being the only exception despite being the fourth most populated.

 In July 2016 a new public corporation, Valencian Media Corporation, was launched in substitution of RTVV.
 It manages and controls several public media in the Valencian Community, including the television channel À Punt, which started broadcasting in June 2018.